Criminals, Museums, National Park Service, Pop Culture, Travel

 Lewis Gardner Reynolds in the House Where Lincoln Died.

-On February 5, 1931 a story and photo of Lewis G. Reynolds appeared in newspapers all over the world.
+On February 5, 1931, a story and photo of Lewis G. Reynolds appeared in newspapers all around the world.
 Mr. Reynolds was pictured standing on the spot where Lincoln died and speaking into a CBS radio microphone.
 The article details the radio address commemorating Lincoln’s upcoming birthday titled, “A World Tour of the Lincoln Museum”.
 It read in part, “In telling of the Lincoln Museum and the relics it contains, Reynolds said no story of it would be complete without reference to Col. O.H.
 Oldroyd to whom the world is indebted for the collection.
 ‘A monument should be erected to that man,’ he declared.”

 A 83 R 1